iOS 26

 Enable Google Assistant

 Get Google Assistant set up right away.
-Google assistant was previously available only on Google Pixel phones, but now it’s available on all Android phones running Android 5.0 or higher.
+Google Assistant was previously available only on Google Pixel phones, but now it’s available on all Android phones running Android 5.0 or higher.
 It’s also available for iPhones running iOS 9.3 or later.

 Google Assistant is one of the best virtual assistants out there, if not the best.
 It’s incredibly useful and comes with tons of features.
 Enabling Google Assistant is simple.